Engwe X26 Review – 1,200-Watt Fat E-Bike

 gearing system of engwe x26

-Although Shimano Altus is not the cheapest gearing system, it’s still an entry-level option.
+Although the Shimano Altus is not the cheapest gearing system, it’s still an entry-level option.

-The Shimano Altus 8-speed gearing technology uses 15 and 13-tooth pulleys, allowing the 26 to manage effective gearing, 34-tooth sprockets, and wide ratio gearing.
-The bike has a smart cage pulley plate that looks better on the bike and provides more ground clearance.
+The Shimano Altus 8-speed gearing technology uses 15 and 13-tooth pulleys, allowing all the ebikes from the X-series to manage effective gearing, 34-tooth sprockets, and wide ratio gearing.
+The bikes have a smart cage pulley plate that looks better on the bike and provides more ground clearance.

 engwe x26 fat bike